 Analyze the Experience - One page

 - What key issues do you see as being significant in this situation (e.g. interpersonal dynamics, social forces, cultural issues, power dynamics, value conflicts, assumptions, attitudes, etc.).

-- How does this experience connect with your personal values and convictions?
+- How does this experience connect with or challenge your personal values, convictions and faith tradition?

 Reflect on the Experience - One page

 - What key theological themes does this experience evoke?

 - What Biblical principles or stories (not proof text) seem applicable in this context?

 - What learning and insights from your theological studies or rom your personal faith experiences are relevant?